mongodb/docs/source/includes/fact-refresh-persistence.rst

-Auto-refresh settings are stored in the local browser state.
+Refresh settings are stored in the local browser state.
 These settings are not persisted with the dashboard or shared between users.